 Sales has changed from the old ways of probing, objection handling, and closing.
 To be successful in selling, you can’t wait for your customer to voice his concerns (objections) after your pitch.

 By then it’s already too late.
 Instead, make sure you have done your pre-call research and understand your customer’s concerns well ahead of time.
 Ask great questions that uncover objections before they surface.
 The more your conversation with your customer eliminates his concerns, the less likely you will need to deal with objections.
 Remember that once someone says “no” it’s much harder to get him to change his mind.** ←Tweet This**

 27. Stay Quiet - Allow Your Prospect to Think

 Gretchen Hydo (Business Coach) Any Lengths Life Coaching

-After stating the price I stay quiet and wait for the question.
+After stating the price during the sales process, I stay quiet and wait for the question.
 People need time to process their thoughts.
 Sometimes they reason it with themselves out loud and other times they stay silent and take time to think.

 Either way, let the potential client formulate his thoughts and questions without jumping in.
 Once he speaks, you can address his specific concerns.
 Waiting for the question and sitting in silence puts you in the power position and gives you the ability to hold the space.
 It also shows that you aren’t afraid of the client having feelings about the price because you know your worth.
 When you know your worth, the client feels it.
 Interrupting or offering discounts can derail a sale.** ←Tweet This**